 Would you need a tool that offers basic features to help you get started or would you rather go for one that is robust and sophisticated and has a range of features suited for mature social media teams?
 You will have to make the decision based on your requirements.
 No matter what your answer, be sure to choose a tool that aligns with your needs so you don’t end up disappointed.

 You might want the fanciest tool out there, but you also have to be reasonable.
 Therefore, before you begin evaluating tools, make sure you finalize your budget and then go out hunting for one.
 You want to make sure that you purchase a tool that best meets your requirements and also fits your budget.

 Radarr, for example, is a social & digital intelligence tool that we are sure would do both.
-It is a cloud based solution that integrates seamlessly with your social handles, listens and monitors conversations, and gleans real time data, news, trends, and insights to help you understand your brand sentiment, share of voice, brand health, and monitor your campaigns and social KPIs.
-It presents data intelligently so you can use it to build and tweak your strategies and turn your brand into a social centric one.
+It is a cloud-based solution that integrates seamlessly with your social handles, listens and monitors conversations, and gleans real-time data, news, trends, and insights to help you understand your brand sentiment, the share of voice, brand health, and monitor your campaigns and social KPIs.
+It presents data intelligently so you can use it to build and tweak your strategies and turn your brand into a social-centric one.